History of self-driving cars: 1950s

 In 1953, RCA Labs successfully created a system with a miniature car guided and controlled by wires laid in a pattern on a laboratory floor.
 The system sparked the imagination of Leland M. Hancock, traffic engineer in the Nebraska Department of Roads, and of his director, L. N. Ress, state engineer.
 The decision was made to experiment with the system in actual highway installations.

-In 1957, a full size system was successfully demonstrated by RCA Labs and the State of Nebraska on a 400-foot strip of public highway at the intersection of U.S. Route 77 and Nebraska Highway 2, then just outside Lincoln, Nebraska.
-A series of experimental detector circuits buried in the pavement was paired with a series of lights along the edge of the road.
+In 1957, a full-size system was successfully demonstrated by RCA Labs and the State of Nebraska on a 400-foot strip of public highway at the intersection of U.S. Route 77 and Nebraska Highway 2, then just outside Lincoln, Nebraska.
+A series of experimental detector circuits buried in the pavement was paired with a series of lights along the road's edge.
 The detector circuits were able to send impulses to guide the car and determine the presence and velocity of any metallic vehicle on its surface.
 A previous test installation of the system in September 1954 along U.S. Route 73 and U.S. Route 75 in Cass County, Nebraska, was utilized as an experimental traffic counter.
 It was developed in collaboration with General Motors, who provided two standard car models with equipment consisting of special radio receivers and audible and visual warning devices that were able to simulate automatic steering, acceleration, and brake control.

 It was further demonstrated on 5 June 1960, at RCA Lab's headquarters in Princeton, New Jersey, where reporters were allowed to "drive" the cars.
 Commercialization of the system was expected to happen by 1975.

-In addition, during the 1950s and throughout the 1960s, General Motors showcased its Firebirds, a series of experimental cars that were described as having an "electronic guide system [that] can rush it over an automatic highway while the driver relaxes".
+In addition, during the 1950s and throughout the 1960s, General Motors showcased its Firebirds, a series of experimental cars that were described as having an "electronic guide system [that] can rush it over an automatic highway while the driver relaxes."

-Radar Assistance Systems - also with emergancy break functionality - were introduced in concept cars by major companies in the 1950s.
-Ford had Radar in the FX Atomos concept car with visualized information on a 'Roadarscope'.
-GM demonstrated the break assist in a Cadillac Cyclone 1959.
+Radar Assistance Systems, also with emergency brake functionality, were introduced in concept cars by major companies in the 1950s.
+Ford had Radar in the FX Atomos concept car with visualized information on a "Roadarscope".
+In 1959, GM demonstrated the brake assist in a Cadillac Cyclone.